 | Post-consult support | Typically none | 1-hour support window with messaging |

-The Medical Board of Australia has stated that "providing healthcare, including prescribing, issuing certificates and referring, via questionnaire-based asynchronous web-based tools in the absence of a real-time patient-doctor consultation is not good practice."
+The Medical Board of Australia1 has stated that "providing healthcare, including prescribing, issuing certificates and referring, via questionnaire-based asynchronous web-based tools in the absence of a real-time patient-doctor consultation is not good practice."

 Need a medical certificate?
 Start a consultation with an Australian-registered doctor now.